taforyou/jun-mvp-starter-supabase/README.md

 ## Demo

-You can try the demo here for firebase: [Jun MVP starter demo](https://jun-mvp-starter.pages.dev) You can try the demo here for supabase: [Jun MVP starter demo](https://jun-mvp-starter-supabase.pages.dev)
+You can try the demo here for firebase: [Jun MVP starter demo](https://jun-mvp-starter.pages.dev) You can try the demo here for supabase: [Jun MVP starter supabase demo](https://jun-mvp-starter-supabase.pages.dev)

 <!-- TODO: add a video -->